 4. Humidify.
 Breathing moist air helps ease nasal congestion and sore throat pain.
 One good strategy is to indulge in a steamy shower several times a day -- or just turn on the shower and sit in the bathroom for a few minutes, inhaling the steam.
-Another is to use a humidifier.
+Another is to use a steam vaporizer or a humidifier.
 Clean it often to make sure it’s free of mold and mildew.

 5. Make a tent.
 Need a quick way to open clogged airways?
 Bring a pot of water to a boil and remove it from the heat.
 Drape a towel over your head, close your eyes, and lean over the water under the “tent,” breathing deeply through your nose for 30 seconds.
 David Kiefer, MD, clinical instructor of family medicine at the University of Washington School of Medicine in Seattle, recommends adding a drop or two of peppermint or eucalyptus oil to the water for extra phlegm-busting power.
 Repeat this as often as necessary to ease congestion.